JeBeBTH/WebSnake/README.txt

 The frontend provides the user interface for the Snake game and is built using HTML, CSS, and JavaScript.
-It is served by an Nginx server, which is configured in `nginx.conf`.
+It is served by a Nginx server, which is configured in "nginx.conf".

-- HTML: `index.html`
+- HTML: "index.html"
-- CSS: `style.css`
+- CSS: "style.css"
-- JavaScript: `snake.js`
+- JavaScript: "snake.js"

 Backend
 -------